abchrisxyz/ergowatch/README.md

 ## Watcher

-An indexer that queries the node and populates the database.
+An indexer that queries a node's API and populates the database.

+### Installation

-### Build
+#### Build

-For a local build, install rust and then run `cargo build --release` from within the `watcher` directory.
+For a local build, install [Rust](https://www.rust-lang.org/tools/install) and then run `cargo build --release` from within the `watcher` directory.

-### Test
+#### Test

 Unit tests can be run with `cargo test`.

 There is also a testbench performing a number of integration tests that need access to a Postgres server.
 Make sure you run `cargo build --release` before running the testbench.
 Refer to the README in the `testbench` directory for more details.

+#### Database

+The watcher expects a database with the schema defined in `watcher/db/schema.sql`.

+> When syncing from scratch, it is recommended to only load `schema.sql` and not `constraints.sql`.
+This allows the watcher to run in bootstrap mode for a faster initial sync.
+It'll take care of applying `constraints.sql` to the database once done.
+Specify the path to that sql file using the `-k` option.

+If using the Dockerfiles, all of the above will be preconfigured.

 ### Usage

-To run the watcher, execute the following command `watcher -c <path/to/config.toml`.
+Basic usage is like so `watcher -c <path/to/config.toml>`.

+> If running from scratch or with the `--bootstrap` option, add the following option:
+>
+> `-k <path/to/constaints.sql`>

 Run `watcher -h` or `watcher --help` for more options.